David Rasche: Early years

 Rasche worked as a writer and teacher, including teaching English for two years at Gustavus Adolphus College in Minnesota.
 He performed for two years in Chicago's Second City improvisation group after studying there, and he also helped fund Victory Gardens Theater in Chicago.

-After Second City, Rasche starred in the Organic Theater's 1974 production of David Mamet's Sexual Perversity in Chicago, which established the playwright's characteristic blend of earthy, sometimes brutal dialogue.
+After Second City, Rasche starred in Organic Theater's 1974 production of David Mamet's Sexual Perversity in Chicago, which established the playwright's characteristic blend of earthy, sometimes brutal dialogue.

 Rasche began appearing on television and films in 1977, making his film debut in 1978 in An Unmarried Woman, directed by Paul Mazursky.
 The following year, he had a small part in Woody Allen's Manhattan.

 Rasche played a terrorist in the 1983 television film Special Bulletin.
 He appeared on the Miami Vice episode "Bushido" (first aired November 22, 1985) as a KGB agent attempting to capture a former colleague of Lt.
 Castillo (Edward James Olmos).
 During his subsequent starring role on Sledge Hammer! his character often made jokes about Miami Vice.

 Rasche played Petruchio to Frances Conroy's Kate in a production of Shakespeare's The Taming of the Shrew directed by Zoe Caldwell at the American Shakespeare Theatre in Stratford, Connecticut, in the mid-1980s.